ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> from ansys.dpf.post import examples
     >>> solution = post.load_solution(examples.multishells_rst)

     Instantiate the stress result object

     >>> stress = solution.stress()

-The stress ``Result`` corresponds to a tensor field.
-To obtain the scalar components of this field, e.g., the normal y-stresses, access the following subresult:
+The stress result corresponds to a tensor field.
+To obtain the scalar components of this field, e.g., the normal y-stresses, access the following
+subresult:

 .. code:: python